CoalaWeb/coalaweb-docs/docs/joomla/extensions/hours/guide.md

 <div class="uk-alert">When installing all the parts of the system will be installed at the same time making installing, upgrading and uninstalling a breeze.</div>

 <div class="uk-alert">All CoalaWeb extensions have descriptions added to each input field which provide informative tooltips explaining it's purpose and use.
-To see one just hover over the form field label.</div>
+To see one just hover over the form field label.
+[Figure-Tooltip]</div>

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/general/generic/coalaweb-tooltip.png">![Figure-Tooltip](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/general/generic/coalaweb-tooltip.png "Figure-Tooltip"){.uk-thumbnail .uk-thumbnail-mini}</a>